folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/readme.md

 -When setting up Load Balancing/Ingress, target the Service name instead of Workload name if you have specific ports you have set in the Workload.<br/>
 -For Okapi HA ingress, I have Okapi Service as the target at port 9130, with root path, `/` and `/_/` for the hostname folio-okapiq4.org<br/>

--To have default Rancher 2.0 Nginx ingress be a little more smart about DNS RR, add annotations in Rancher 2.0 GUI Service Discovery:<br/>
+-To have default Rancher 2.0 Nginx ingress be a little smarter about DNS RR, add annotations in Rancher 2.0 GUI Service Discovery:<br/>

 nginx.ingress.kubernetes.io/upstream-fail-timeout = 5<br/>
 nginx.ingress.kubernetes.io/upstream-max-fails = 2<br/>